-Facial expression: Human faces are incredibly expressive.
-Emotions such as anger, happiness, hurt, disgust, confusion, and boredom are all easily expressed with facial movements using the eyes, eyebrows, mouth, and other ffeatures.
+Human faces are incredibly expressive.
+Emotions such as anger, happiness, hurt, disgust, confusion, and boredom are all easily expressed with facial movements using the eyes, eyebrows, mouth, and other features.

-Eye contact: People often attribute trustworthiness to people who speak while maintaining good eye contact and vice versa.
+People often attribute trustworthiness to people who speak while maintaining good eye contact and vice versa.
 Eye contact is also used to convey interest and emotions, and to promote rapport with the receiver of the message.
 It is also used to feign interest, mislead, and fake interest.
+Some experienced liars will use direct eye contact to sell an untruth to their listeners.
+Also, you should be mindful of cultural differences in the use of eye contact during conversations.

-Tone and other paralinguistic aspects: Paralinguistics is vocal communication separate from the actual words used and includes such factors as inflection, pitch, pacing, pauses, and loudness.
-This is critical for telephone as well as in-person interaction.
+Paralinguistics is vocal communication separate from the actual words used.
+It includes such factors as voice inflection, pitch, pacing, pauses, and loudness.
+This is critical for the telephone as well as in-person interaction.

-Touch: Touch is a powerful method of nonverbal communication.
+Touch is a powerful method of nonverbal communication.
 A pat on the back, a hug, a person reaching out to touch your hand in sympathy communicate with or without any accompanying words.
+People vary in their comfort level with touch.
+Also, cultural customs must be taken into consideration as well.

 She wanted her 18 inches of space and was determined to maintain it.
 So they were literally chasing each other across the office.
 Every time he moved closer, she moved away.
 Not every occurrence speaks this loudly, but a person's protection of that private space is swift.